-- 1. Plan the load before starting.
-Arrange the load so that thick and thin walled pieces will be mixed throughout the kiln to give a uniform mass or density. - 2.
-It is best not to load pieces directly on the kiln bottom. - 3.
-Do not jar or shake the kiln after loading has started since ware on a shelf could be knocked down or broken. - 4.
-Keep shelves and ware at least 1 inch from thermocouple, and 1/2 inch from the wall of the kiln.
-At least one element groove must be between the top shelf and the top of the kiln. - 5.
+- 1. Load only bone-dry greenware (unfired clay shapes) into the kiln.
+Wet ware may crack on firing or even explode resulting in damage to the other ware or the kiln.
+Ceramic greenware should be dried for at least two days with larger or thicker pieces requiring even longer.
+Glazed (painted) ware should dry for six hours before firing. - 2.
+Plan the load before starting.
+Arrange the load so that thick and thin walled pieces will be mixed throughout the kiln to give a uniform mass or density. - 3.
+It is best not to load pieces directly on the kiln bottom. - 4.
+The bottom layer should either be stilted or loaded on a shelf supported 1/2 inch from the bottom to allow adequate air circulation and heat distribution. - 5.
+Place small, low pieces on the bottom layer, and taller pieces on the top shelf.
+This enables loading with shorter posts. - 6.
+Allow at least one element groove between every shelf.
+If your kiln has a blank ring, let at least two element grooves contribute to the heating of the blank space. - 7.
+Do not jar or shake the kiln after loading has started since ware on a shelf could be knocked down or broken. - 8.
+Keep shelves and ware at least 1 inch from the thermocouple, and 1/2 inch from the wall of the kiln.
+At least one element groove must be between the top shelf and the top of the kiln. - 9.
 If large flat pieces are being fired, the edges should be placed between elements.
-This may eliminate possible cracking from uneven heating. - 6.
-Place the shelves in the kiln carefully so the walls of the kiln will not be bumped and damaged. - 7.
-Load pieces so that they do not touch one another.
+This may eliminate possible cracking from uneven heating. - 10.
+Place the shelves in the kiln carefully so the walls of the kiln will not be bumped and damaged. - 11.
+If a witness cone is being used, the cone should be placed 3 inches behind the observation hole so it will be completely visible.